-Thankfully things are really starting to come together on the basement.
+Thankfully things are really starting to come together in the basement.
 Like, I can see a light at the end of the tunnel, and it isn’t fogged up with construction dust.
 All in all, Gerry and his crew have made the whole process smooth sailing, but I can officially say drywalling is the worst.
-Word to the wise — the smartest thing we did was shrink wrapping everything exposed in the basement.
-The sofa, photo booth, pool table, coffee table…every single thing that was left out, was shrink wrapped, covered in tarps, and sealed up tight.
+Word to the wise — the smartest thing we did was shrink-wrapping everything exposed in the basement.
+The sofa, photo booth, pool table, coffee table…every single thing that was left out, was shrink-wrapped, covered in tarps, and sealed uptight.

 Even though Gerry put up sheets of plastic to block off openings to the rest of the house and contain the destruction, drywall dust still gets into every single nook and cranny.
 We also turned off the central heat while the crew was working.
 Didn’t want all that dust getting caught up in the whole-house system.

 If you look close, you’ll notice we removed that hideous faux bricked unvented fireplace.
 The home inspector really spooked us when he told us we should install a CO2 detector and never fall asleep with the thing lit.
 Gerry ripped it out in about 2.5 seconds and capped off the gas line.
 Death machine is gone!

 Since this project was taking place in the basement, the mudding took extra time to dry.
 It’s a bit more humid down there than the rest of the house.